johnchque/personal-website/_works/subconscious-fallout.md

 ---
-layout: project
+layout: work
-title: "Medito"
+title: "Subconscious Fallout"
-description: "For the past few months, I've been volunteering for the Medito Foundation to record guided meditations in Spanish.
-I am part of a group of talented voice artists that record the translated meditations to multiple languages."
+description: "#historiasquenovemos is a Bolivian organisation that seeks to normalise male emotional and sentimental expression in Latin American societies.
+So that more men can show their vulnerability and give the necessary attention to their mental health."
 banner_image: project/oss_banner.png
 thumbnail: oss_thumbnail.png
 external_url: https://www.historiasquenovemos.org/
-category: Education
+category: music
-order: 5
+order: 3
 type: current
 ---